dajebp/dajebp/README.md

-- 👋 Hi, I'm Jade, a Visual Designer who's all about crafting meaningful stories behind every design project I work on ✨
+I'm Jade, a Visual Designer who's all about crafting meaningful stories behind every design project I work on ✨

 <!---
 dajebp/dajebp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.